Kielder’s Golden Darkness

 Did you know that fewer than 1% of people convert their Likes, Shares and Retweets into financial support for the creators they follow?

-I’m asking my online community to buck that trend.
-If you value my work and would like to contribute to its future, please consider donating here — it’ll make a huge difference and will help with the upkeep of our growing community space.
+If you value my work and would like to contribute to its future, please consider donating here — it makes a huge difference and helps with the upkeep of our growing community space.

 Responses